YuroKanada/Learning-Embedding-Representations-of-LoRA-Models-from-Adapter-Weights/README.md

-# Retrieval of LoRA Models based on
-Layer-Wise Weight Embedding without Metadata
+# Retrieval of LoRA Models based on <br>Layer-Wise Weight Embedding without Metadata</br>

 This repository implements a framework for **learning embedding representations of LoRA models** directly from their **adapter weights**.
 The goal is to obtain compact and interpretable representations that reflect the characteristics of each LoRA model, enabling **similarity estimation**, **retrieval**, and **model analysis**.